 Coarse Aggregate in Concrete Construction

 Coarse aggregates refer to irregular and granular materials such as sand, gravel, or crushed stone, and are used for making concrete.
-In most cases Coarse are naturally occurring and can be obtained by blasting quarries or crushing them by hand or crushers.
-It is imperative to wash them before using for producing concrete.
+In most cases, Coarse is naturally occurring and can be obtained by blasting quarries or crushing them by hand or crushers.
+It is imperative to wash them before using them for producing concrete.
 Their angularity and strength affect the concrete in numerous ways.
 Needless to say, the selection of these aggregates is a very important process.

 Size of Coarse Aggregate

 Materials that are large enough to be retained on the 4.7mm sieve size usually constitute coarse aggregates and can reach a maximum size of 63mm.

 The size of coarse aggregates affects several aspects of the concrete, mainly strength and workability, and the amount of water needed for the concrete mix.
 It also helps determine how much fine aggregate is needed to produce a concrete batch.
 The bigger the size, the smaller is its bondable surface area for cement, sand and water; the less water and fine aggregate is needed with concrete mixes.